 Attendance is compulsory in California until high school graduation or the age of eighteen.
 Punctuality and regular attendance are essential to success in school as well as on the job.
 Any student who is absent must present a written excused upon returning to school, or the parent must personally call the attendance office the day of the absence.
 State law accepts only 4 reasons for "excused" absences (1) illness/medical; (2) religious absences; (3) bereavement and (4) court appearance.
 Failure to attend Saturday School or continued truancies may lead to disciplinary action.
 Telephone calls are received 24 hours a day at 951-222-7726.
 If you reached a voicemail message, speak slowly and distinctively.
-Please spell the student's first and last name and provide the date of birth, give the date(s) he/she was or will be absent, the reason for the absence, your own name, and your relationship to the student's absence, please send a note with the student and have him/her take it to the Attendance Office window the day he/she returns to school.
+Please spell the student's first and last name and provide the date of birth, give the date(s) he/she was or will be absent, the reason for the absence, your own name, and your relationship to the student (mother, father, legal guardian).
+This must be done on each day the student is absent from school.
+If you do not notify the Attendance Office of the student's absence, please send a note with the student and have him/her take it to the Attendance Office window the day he/she returns to school.
 A note should contain the full name and date of birth of the student, the date of the absence, and the reason for the absence.
 Only a parent or legal guardian may sign a note or clear an absence.

-ATTENDANCE VERIFICATION FORM\$
+ATTENDANCE VERIFICATION FORMS